T3KScarecrow/Alagaesia-Wiki/Alagaesia/Cities/Ostholmian/Ashfell.md

 ## **Brief History:**

-Originally built by dwarves as a **mining outpost**, Ashfell was abandoned after a series of tremors collapsed several deepmines.
-Human settlers later rediscovered it and, fascinated by the ore-rich terrain and geothermal power, reestablished the city.
+Originally built by dwarves as a **mining outpost**, Ashfell was abandoned after a series of tremors collapsed several deep mines.
+Human settlers later rediscovered it and, fascinated by the ore-rich terrain and geothermal power, re-established the city.
 Over centuries, Ashfell became a **magnet for exiles, immigrants, and foreign scholars**, due in part to its tolerances and lucrative mineral trade.

 The ruling merchant-nobility of Ostholme cares little for Ashfell's oddities—as long as it pays its taxes.
 Thus, the city’s **shadowy factions**, **obscure cults**, and **independent scholars** flourish behind closed doors and smoke-coloured windows.

 ---

-## **The Order of the Ember Eye**
+## **The Order of the PeePeePooPoo

 A **scholarly society** headquartered in a repurposed dwarven watchtower overlooking Mount Varram’s crater, the **Ember Eye** is a small but well-respected cabal of researchers, lorekeepers, and magical naturalists.
 Their stated mission: